rkulla/vimogen/README.md

 will only help you keep your existing versions of plugins synchronized.
 Vimogen allows you to also automatically pull from all your plugins' git repositories in order to keep them up-to-date.

-__Q: Is Vimogen really the easiest way to manage Vim plugins?__

-A: You tell me.
-I evolved the way I was handling it into this script.
-Vimogen doesn't require adding anything to your .vimrc file or remember any new vim commands.

-There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules, but to me submodules are overkill and besides I like to keep my .vim/ chmod 600 and store my .swp files there, and without having to manage it as a git repo.
-There are also other plugin managers such as Vundle that require configuration.
-Vimogen is just the easiest method I've seen.

 License
 =======